 The computerized version became very popular following its inclusion into Microsoft's Windows 98 Plus.
 It's still one of the most played solitaire games today.

-The goal of Spider Solitaire is to build all 8 ordered suits from the King down to the Ace in the Tableau, each of which is automatically sent to a foundation as it's completed.
+The goal of Spider Solitaire is to build all 8 ordered suits from King down to Ace in the Tableau, each ordered suit is automatically sent to a foundation as it's completed.